24 August, 2022

 Where Should I Display My Business Registration Number?

 By law, businesses are required to clearly display their company registration number on all official correspondence and advertisements.
-You should make sure to include it on the following:
+You should make sure to include it in the following:

 Your registration number doesn’t have to be included on every page of a website or document, but it does have to be clear and easy to spot.
 If you fail to include it, or if you do not make it clear, you run the risk of your company being fined.